-- (a) No person may, without permission of the Court, operate an audio or visual recording device on any floor of a United States courthouse where judicial proceedings are being conducted.
-No person may, without permission of the Court, operate an audio or visual recording device within courtrooms, chambers, and ancillary portions of state courthouses or other buildings while in use by this Court under agreement with local authorities.
-Audio or visual recording devices in the possession of a person entering a building in which judicial proceedings are being conducted by this Court must, upon request, be turned over to security personnel for safekeeping and may be retrieved when leaving the building. - (b) Subject to subsection (e) of this Rule, persons other than criminal defendants in the custody of the United States Marshal entering any courthouse being used by this Court are permitted to keep in their possession laptop computers and other electronic devices commonly used to conduct business activities, even if such devices are capable of audio or visual recording.
-Security personnel may inspect any electronic device brought into a courthouse and may take possession of a device if, upon inspection, the possession or use of such specific electronic device is deemed a security concern. - (c) Electronic devices brought into a courthouse pursuant to this Rule may be used anywhere in the courthouse so long as such use does not disrupt courtroom or other official proceedings by emitting an audible signal or otherwise.
-No device may be used to circumvent subsection (a) of this Rule prohibiting the use of audio or visual recording devices where federal judicial proceedings are being conducted. - (d) Unless expressly permitted by the presiding Judge, no electronic device that might be used to record deliberations or communicate outside the jury room (including without limitation laptop computers and other mobile electronic devices) may be taken into a jury room during jury deliberations. - (e) The Courthouse Security Committee for each United States courthouse may promulgate such further requirements and restrictions as are deemed necessary and that are consistent with this Rule.
-Nothing herein shall limit the discretion of a Judge to permit special arrangements or to order specific requirements or restrictions on the possession or use of electronic devices in connection with a particular case before that Judge. - (f) No person, with the exception of employees of the United States Marshal and case agents, may enter or remain in any courtroom or hearing room of this Court, or any Clerk's Office, while in possession of a firearm or other deadly weapon.
+- (a) No person may, without permission of the Court, use any device to make an audio or visual recording on any floor of a United States courthouse where judicial proceedings are being conducted or within courtrooms, chambers, or ancillary portions of state courthouses or other buildings while in use by this Court under agreement with local authorities or transmit the audible or visual content of any judicial proceeding to any other person.
+Persons in possession of any device capable of making or transmitting audio or video to another person must, upon entering a building in which judicial proceedings are being conducted by this Court, surrender such device to security personnel upon request and retrieve the device upon leaving the building. - (b) Subject to subsection (e) of this Rule, persons other than criminal defendants in the custody of the United States Marshal entering any courthouse being used by this Court are permitted to keep in their possession electronic devices commonly used to conduct business activities (including but not limited to cellular phones, smartphones, tablets, and laptop computers) even if such devices are capable of audio or visual recording.
+Security personnel may inspect any electronic device brought into a courthouse and may take possession of a device if, upon inspection, the possession or use of such specific electronic device is deemed a security concern. - (c) Electronic devices brought into a courthouse pursuant to this Rule may be used anywhere in the courthouse so long as such use complies with subsection (a) of this Rule and does not disrupt courtroom or other official proceedings by emitting an audible signal or otherwise. - (d) Unless expressly permitted by the presiding Judge, no electronic device that might be used to record deliberations or communicate outside the jury room (including without limitation laptop computers and other mobile electronic devices) may be taken into a jury room during jury deliberations. - (e) The Courthouse Security Committee for each United States courthouse may promulgate such further requirements and restrictions as are deemed necessary and that are consistent with this Rule.
+Nothing herein shall limit the discretion of a Judge to permit special

+- arrangements or to order specific requirements or restrictions on the possession or use of electronic devices in connection with a particular case before that Judge. - (f) Firearms.
+No person, with the exception of employees of the United States Marshal and case agents, may enter or remain in any courtroom or hearing room of this Court, or any Clerk's Office, while in possession of a firearm or other deadly weapon.
 All other persons in possession of firearms or other deadly weapons shall leave such weapons in the care and custody of the United States Marshal in his or her office prior to entering or remaining in any courtroom or hearing room in this District or any Clerk's Office.
 This Rule is applicable regardless of whether the Court is in session.